15. Student Advice

 Download this section as a print-friendly PDF document.

-The University's Student Careers and Mentoring Service legitimately collects and processes personal data, including sensitive personal data in the course of its ordinary business, strictly in accordance with the DPA 1998.
+The University's Student Employability and Opportunities Service legitimately collects and processes personal data, including sensitive personal data in the course of its ordinary business, strictly in accordance with Data Protection Legislation.

-The Student Development website contains comprehensive guidance on the services offered to students.
+The Employability and Opportunities website contains comprehensive guidance on the services offered to students.
 The University is legally obliged by the Higher Education Statistics Agency (HESA) to collect first destination data for graduating students and the University's Careers and Mentoring Service undertakes this task.
 Disclosures to HESA are referred to in the Data Protection Statement for Students and in the HESA Information for Students.

 All other uses of the data internal or external to an institution should be in the form of anonymised data unless the consent of the data subject has been obtained in advance.

 15.2.1 Students may have awards made from the Discretionary and Childcare Funds, both of which are provided to HE institutions by the Student Awards Agency for Scotland (SAAS) on behalf of the Scottish Government.
-Students will normally be given information about how to apply for help and the data provided on their application will be processed strictly in accordance with the DPA 1998..
+Students will normally be given information about how to apply for help and the data provided on their application will be processed strictly in accordance with Data Protection legislation.

 Further information is available on the Edinburgh Napier Students' Association website.